Automatic Transmission Bearings

 Ball Bearings: Transmission shafts have roller and ball bearings that rotate at high speeds.
 Ball bearings are capable of withstanding both radial and axial loads.
 They consist of caged steel balls that ride in a hardened steel race.

 Roller Bearings: Roller bearings have more surface area than ball bearings.
-They require a slight preload and are well suited for heavy applications.
+They require a slight preload and are well-suited for heavy applications.
 Manufacturers use them to reduce friction in differentials, final drives, and transfer shafts.
-Check with the vehicle manufacturer's specifications before setting preload on a tapered roller bearing.
+Check the vehicle manufacturer's specifications before adjusting the preload on a tapered roller bearing.

 The two most notable automatic transmission shafts are the input and the output shafts.
 Endplay is adjusted and controlled by selective thrust washers.